-Most of LA’s major city centers—Downtown, Hollywood, Koreatown, Culver City, Long Beach, Pasadena and soon Santa Monica—are linked up by Metro service.
-We’ll admit, though, that Metro has a bit of a last mile problem; the stops are never quite where you wish they were, which for many riders means a hefty walk or connecting to a bus or using a ride-hailing app.
+Most of L.A.’s major city centers—Downtown, Hollywood, Koreatown, Culver City, Long Beach, Pasadena and Santa Monica—are linked up by Metro service.
+We’ll admit, though, that Metro has a bit of a last mile problem; the stops are never quite where you wish they were, which for many riders means a hefty walk, connecting to a bus or using a ride-hailing app.

 But nobody rides it!

 It’s the third-largest public transit system in the country by ridership.
 The four light rail lines are the largest by ridership in the country.
 The buses rank second in the country by ridership and size of fleet.
 People ride it.

 I saw Collateral (decade-old spoilers)—there’s no way those trains are safe.